Lau-bit/Train-data-app/README.md

 >All of the HSL area stations are available for finding data
 >However, there's no custom search string

-The application really works and could really be used for travel if needed.
+The application works as intended with no noticeable errors, and could really be used for travel if needed.

 I would give this project 25/30 points.